BerkeleyHCI/edg-ide/ide-getting-started.md

 self.mcu = self.Block(Lpc1549_48())
 ```

+> In any IDE action where you double-click, you can also right-click to show other available actions.
+> For actions that inserts code, double-clicking inserts code at the caret position, while right-clicking displays a list of other suggested places to insert code, such as the end of a function.

 The hatched fill indicates that the block may be out-of-sync with the code until the next re-compile.
 In this case, the **Lpc1549_48 block** is only a preview, while the enclosing BlinkyExample has been modified.

+> While the insert action does some basic sanity checks (such as for syntax: it won't insert a `Block` call in a function call), it does not understand the context of where the code was inserted.
+> For example, if you inserted the `Block` call within an `if` block, it will assume the `Block` call is run.
+> Re-compiling will re-run the HDL and update the visualization to ground-truth.

 The red boxes indicate a missing required connection, in this example including the power and ground pair, and the SWD programming line.